 J. The postcondition of

-link between its arguments using
+there must be a link between its arguments once

 We now redefine